gianordoli/lang_catalog_prototype/app/README.md

 ## To-do

+* Erase previously drawn chart
+* Check categories not loading
+* Tooltip

-Categories change from term to term.
+* Categories change from term to term.
 Think about how to handle arc updates

-Make diameter relative to width and height
+* Make diameter relative to width and height